samwell-ho/openpgp-ca/doc/src/details.md

-The user then imports their new private key and sets it to be "ultimately" trusted (i.e., they tell their OpenPGP implementation that this is their own key), and they import the CA admin's public key.
+The user then imports their new private key and sets it to be "ultimately" trusted (i.e., they tell their OpenPGP implementation that this is their own key), and they import the CA's public key.

 Following this, the user has an OpenPGP setup where their OpenPGP software can automatically find the keys